fabriguespe/Talk-To-Lens/README.md

 get me 3 random posts of lens that mention messi get me the top post of today
-Who is the most popular user on Lenster based on engaged posts Get me details on the profile fabri.lens
+Who is the most popular user on Lenster based on engaged posts Get me 1 cool post from each of the top 3 apps
-Get me 1 cool post from fabri.lens on the top 5 apps From which lens application stani.lens posts the most List the top 10 lens applications ranked by popularity Get the followers in common between fabri.lens and stani.lens Who commented on the post with id 0x01-0x01c5.
+Get me details on the user 1234.lens
+From which lens application stani.lens posts the most List the top 10 lens applications ranked by popularity Get the followers in common between fabri.lens and stani.lens Who commented on the post with id 0x01-0x01c5.
-Who is the user with more comments made to fabri.lens.
+Who is the user with more comments made to lensprotocol.lens.
 What are the hours of more engagement in lens.
 Ranked by popularity.
 Find 5 posts where Messi is mentioned.
 Rank them by popularity
 ```

 ### Prompt

 > The plugin uses the following engineered prompt.
-This tables are enough for querying content, profiles, followers, dates and engagememnt (based on reactions).
+This tables are enough for querying content, profiles, followers, comments, hashtags, dates, apps and reactions.
 Collect data is excluded in this MVP.

 [PROMPT](/PROMPT.md)